cpplain/limbo/issue-30-lazy-record-parsing/FINAL_DOCUMENTATION.md

 # Final Documentation: Lazy Record Parsing Implementation

+**STATUS UPDATE (2025-12-06)**: Core implementation at the ImmutableRecord level is complete.
+See CURRENT_STATUS.md for details.

 ## Executive Summary

 After reviewing all three engineering analyses and the Limbo codebase, I strongly recommend proceeding with the lazy record parsing implementation.
 The optimization is technically sound, offers substantial performance benefits (90%+ improvement for selective queries), and the implementation risks are manageable with proper engineering practices.